-You should follow the guidelines in the box below to protect against unauthorised use of your access card and pass code.
+You should follow the guidelines in the box below to protect against unauthorised use of your access cards, devices and pass codes.
 These guidelines provide examples of security measures only and will not determine your liability for any losses resulting from unauthorised ePayments.
 Liability for such transactions will be determined in accordance with the ePayments Conditions of Use and the ePayments Code.